 Whilst for most scenarios the default data object configurations is appropriate SmartIQ offers much more granular such as defining what fields the data can be filtered by, how it should be filtered and what to fields to display to end users or to omit completely from responses.
 For example an employee table could be configured so that it can be filtered only by id or surname and to ignore some legacy fields no longer used by the organisation.
 Making its use in forms much simpler for form designers.

 Filter fields are passed to data objects at run time to return targeted results.
 Their use and how they appear will depend on both their both their connection type and object type.
 For technologies such as web services and database stored procedures they will mimic input parameters whereas for database tables they will list the columns available to build where clauses.
-See the documentation on the specific data connector for how filter filters apply to specific date objects.
+See the documentation on the specific data connector for how filter fields apply to specific date objects.
 Add filter fields as needed.

 Required filters are filter fields where a request to a data source will not occur when the filter value resolves to NULL or to an Empty String at run time.